 Student semester parking permits must be obtained by registering online.
 Follow the links and instructions to complete the registration process.

-After completing the registration process, allow two business days for processing.
+After completing the registration process, allow five to 10 business days for processing.
 The permit will be available to be picked up at the Parking Office, Poplar Building.
 Proof of ownership (permanent or temporary registration), driver’s license, Penn State ID+Card, and signature must be presented at the time of registration.
 Students may pay for the permit online with a credit or debit card or by cash, check, or money order upon pick up of the permit.
 The registration process is not complete until the permit is picked up and displayed on the vehicle.
 The cost of student permits may be obtained from the Parking Office or Web page.
 Insurance must be maintained on the vehicle while registered at the University.
 Any vehicle parked on campus is parked at the owner’s risk.
 The University assumes no liability for vehicles parked on Penn State property.

 The parking permit must be affixed on the outside of the rear window, lower corner of the passenger side.
 State law requires the top of the permit to be no higher than three and a half inches from the bottom of the window.